 Toy storage, an absolute MUST.

 #2.
 Pick a color palette for the entire home.
 Often we decide on paint colors on a whim, or for each room individually without considering the other rooms in the home.
 Think about the home as if you were visiting it for the first time, and how the colors of the rooms work with each other as you explore the entire space.
+Painting the entire house to match a specific and consistent color pallette can actually be quite the undertaking, especially considering the materials and labor required to pull it off.
+The financial aspect of doing this may also be a concern for some, therefore something like the home improvement loans from SoFi may be of interest.

 If you are unsure of your taste in color, vary a neutral palette, that is usually the most appealing way to go, and add one bold color to make it exciting.
 My home has a palette similar to this one below, and I love it!